SFDO-Community-Sprints/DataGenerationToolkit/README.md

 We have generated several guides to help support admins and others use need to seed sandboxes or use Snowfakery for other projects.

 * Meet Alex
-* Snwofakery Best Practices (Coming soon)
+* Snowfakery Best Practices (Planned)
-* Snowfakery cheatsheet
+* Snowfakery cheat sheet (planned)
 * Using Recipes
 * Contributing Recipes

 ### Education Fakery Provider

 A Python-based Faker project to create higher education fake data.
 Included in Snowfakery since 3.6.
-Also avialable as a Python extension that can be used with the main Faker library.
+Also available as a Python extension that can be used with the main Faker library.

 ### Nonprofit Fakery Provider

 A Python-based Faker project to create nonprofit-related fake data.
 Included in Snowfakery since 3.6.
-Also avialable as a Python extension that can be used with the main Faker library.
+Also available as a Python extension that can be used with the main Faker library.

 ## General Project Vision/Goals

 - Every Admin, Developer, and Consultant has access to test environments populated with valid data
 - Ability to generate data sets that follow a story
 - Ability to generate data sets that are valid for small, medium, and large data volumes (including LDV) for testing purposes